The0nlyOne/GraphViewerGUI/README.txt

 a property that I did not think of.

 The program won't work correctly for values above 2047483647 and below -2047483648

+How to use:
+You must create a graph first before adding nodes.
+Then select two node to connect with the weight of your choice.

 Shortcuts:
 "Ctrl + z" to cancel